NREL/OCHRE/docs/source/Introduction.rst

 Contact
 -------

-For any questions, concerns, or suggestions for new features in OCHRE, contact the developers directly at Jeff.Maguire@nrel.gov and Michael.Blonsky@nrel.gov
+For any usage questions or suggestions for new features in OCHRE, please create an issue on Github.
+For any other questions or concerns, contact the developers directly at Jeff.Maguire@nrel.gov and Michael.Blonsky@nrel.gov.